singer-io/getting-started/README.md

 two calls to the `stitchstream` library: first, to write the schema of the `'my_ip'` stream, and then to write a record to that stream.

-We can send this data to Stitch by running our new Streamer with the
+We can send this data to Stitch by running our new streamer with the
-[Stitch Persister]:
+[Stitch persister]:

 ```bash
 › persist-stitch python stream_ip.py
 ```

-## Running your Streamer from Stitch
+## Running your streamer from Stitch

 Soon, the Stitch Platform will be able to run *your* streamers.
 You'll submit your code, along with a manifest describing how to run